tarasglek/chatcraft.org/README.sops.md

 # at this point sops -e will be able to encrypt any yaml file for all recipients who have ssh-ed25519 keys uploaded to github and have been added to sops_users.txt
 ```

-Now we need to rencrypt secrets for the new user
+Now we need to re-encrypt secrets for the new user

 ```bash
 # convert your ssh private key to sops env var